Gordoburrito/gatsby-netlify-cms/src/pages/index.md

 subheading: Welcome to Trend Z, where brands and gen z meet.
 I’m Jimmy & I’ll be your host as you scroll through our website.
 mission: Our Process and Mission
+missionDescription: We do things differently than most marketing agencies.
+As we like to say, “Our marketing is so different that it works.
+Like pineapple on pizza.”
+We want to work with brands that are ready to embrace marketing of the future.
+“But Jimmy, what is marketing of the future?”
+Great question, Check out the services below for a better idea.
 mainpitch:
   title: Why Kaldi
   description: >